Campus Improvement Plan

 Strategy 3: During WIN Time, Frostwood teachers and specialists will provide Tier II or III instruction to students according to their needs without sacrificing crucial Tier I instructional time.
 Teachers, administrators, and parents will determine student needs during regular PLC discussions, SSC meetings, 504 meetings, and ARD meetings.

-Strategy's Expected Result/Impact: Intervention and instructional support tailored to students' needs without loss of Tier 1 instruction.
+Strategy's Expected Result/Impact: Intervention and instructional support will be tailored to students' needs without loss of Tier 1 instruction.

-Staff Responsible for Monitoring: Principal, APs, classroom teachers, and instructional specialists.
+Staff Responsible for Monitoring: Administration, Instructional Specialist, and teachers

 Strategy 5: Students that Did Not Meet expectations on STAAR will receive Accelerated Instruction in math and reading.